lucaong/lucaongaro.eu/source/_posts/2013-03-03-non-primitive-properties-coffeescript-inheritance-and-class-macros.markdown

 ```

 Alternatively, it is possible to proxy changes to this property through a
-method, that takes care of cloning the property in the object before changing
+method that takes care of cloning the property in the object before changing
 it.
-It is ok to share the property in the `[[Prototype]]`, and move it in the
+In fact, it is perfectly ok to share the property in the `[[Prototype]]`,
-object only if and when we modify it:
+as long as we move it in the object if and when we modify it:

 ```coffeescript
 class Person